marichkazb/SmartAlarm/README.md

 <details>
 <summary>Intruder detection</summary>

->Whenever an intruder is detected, a red LED will be activated, the speaker will produce an alerting sound and a notification will be sent to a remote device to inform about the danger.
+>Whenever an intruder is detected, a red LED will be activated, the speaker will produce an alerting sound using a buzzer to inform about the danger.

 </details>

 <details>
 <summary>Anti-Tampering protection</summary>

 >Detects whether someone is trying to move or damage the device itself by integrating a gyroscope sensor.
-A red LED and alerting speakers are activated immediately.
+A red LED and alerting buzzer are activated immediately.

 </details>